IdoBouskila/signals/README.md

 Creates a reactive signal.

 - `createEffect(callback: () => void)`:
-Runs a callback whenever the signal it depends on changes.
+Runs a callback whenever the signals it depends on changes.

 ## Usage